dawntreader/identicon/README.md

 ## What's unique to this repo?

 Above and beyond the course material, I added the following extensions:
+1. Documentation.
+Comments added to the modules and methods.
 1. Unit tests are added to the function comments.
-1. Documentation.
-Comments added to the modules and methods, and then auto-generated into HTML.
+1. Type specifications are added to the functions.
+1. Mix file includes generation of HTML documentation.
+Run: ``mix docs``
+1. Mix file includes Dialyzer module.
+Run: ``mix compile; mix dialyzer``

 ## What's an Identicon?